chase-seibert/old-blog/_posts/2014-05-30-rich-client-side-web-apps-gone-too-far.md

 writing that rendered quickly on broadband absolutely sucked on mobile.
 No matter how fast your server was, latency was killing you on these shit early wireless networks.
-But we had a few years of AJAX under our belts, so we knew we could deliver the illusion of responsiveness by simple not reloading the page.
+But we had a few years of AJAX under our belts, so we knew we could deliver the illusion of responsiveness by simply not reloading the page.

 I remember trying to write an app for IE7 that was 100% rendered on the client side from a pure JSON server backend.
-That shit was ridiculously slow back in the day on a broadband connected PC simply because IE7 could not render a decently complicated HTML chunk into a previously rendered DOM without going out to lunch for several hundred milliseconds doing god knows what - while at the time time completely locking the UI of the browser.
+That shit was ridiculously slow back in the day on a broadband connected PC simply because IE7 could not render a decently complicated HTML chunk into a previously rendered DOM without going out to lunch for several hundred milliseconds doing god knows what - while at the same time completely locking the UI of the browser.

 But it was actually *better* on mobile.
 The latency was such a killer that even